Introduction to Reproducible Coding Environment

 Using renv: you, starting the project

-: save exact versions of packages you’re using into a renv.lock
+renv::init(): create an isolated library for your projectrenv::snapshot(): save exact versions of packages you’re using into a renv.lock file

 This lockfile acts like a recipe that describes the environment your project needs to run.